 Toronto Queer Film Festival

-The Toronto Queer Film Festival is a volunteer-run, artist-centered festival that showcases contemporary, innovative, queer and trans film and video art.
+The Toronto Queer Film Festival is a collectively-run, artist-centered, not-for-profit festival that showcases contemporary, innovative, queer and trans film and video art.

 We are especially interested in supporting formally experimental films and/or social justice-themed projects that center the experiences of Indigenous people, people of color, people with disabilities, transgender people, sex workers, porn makers, and other communities often marginalized in contemporary LGBT cultural programming and spaces.